UNetbootin? What does that mean…? It means in fact Universal Netboot Installer.

 Tutorials & Help

 Questions about the use of UNetbootin?
-To get your answer, you have 2 ways: either you can look and the official source (official project site, official forum and FAQ), or get your knowledge from the end users, through their own participation: tutorial videos, unofficial FAQ and the latest bloggers’ articles concerning the software.
+To get your answer, you can look and the official source (official project site, official forum and FAQ).